 âThese metals can be used through tapware to even hairdryer holders, and suggest a touch of luxury against the industrial theme,â says Grigor.

 âFor bathroom accessories you can use antique-like cake moulds as containers or metal tins combined with mesh and raw string to get that rough, yet repurposed look.â

 Stainless steel rather than chrome is also becoming a popular choice.

 Pops of colour

-Another trend thatâs continuing into 2019 is the mid-century Miami look, with a focus on soft colours and dusty pastels such as mint and powder pink.
+Another trend in bathroom renovations thatâs continuing into 2019 is the mid-century Miami look, with a focus on soft colours and dusty pastels such as mint and powder pink.

 âClassic 1950s patterns are also popular on tiles and textiles, as well as mid-century curves making a comeback,â says Grigor. âPale wood can also beautifully complement the mid-century Miami colours.â